 Not sure what a custom post type is or a post slug (no, that’s not a snail)?
 Don’t worry!
 We know there are numerous new terms and abbreviations popping up in WordPress on a daily basis.
 That’s why we created this short, to the point WordPress glossary that explains most words and terms you’ll use in your daily WordPress work.
 If we missed anything, please let us know, we’d love to add that term to our glossary.

 Also known as File Path or Full Path, Absolute Path is recognized as the whole address to your file or your website.
-It includes everything you need to type in to get your website shown in a browser, for example: http://www.wploop.com.
+It includes everything you need to type in to get your website is shown in a browser, for example, https://firstsiteguide.com.
 It is important to know the difference between Absolute and Relative path.

 A person in charge of the entire WordPress installation.

-This role gives user the ability to change everything; including installation of new plugins, changing themes, deleting content, etc. Administrator also gives roles to all other users of your WP site and is the only one who can upgrade and even delete entire blog.
-Administrator account is created automatically once you install WordPress and only higher ranked user is Super Admin.
+This role gives the user the ability to change everything; including installation of new plugins, changing themes, deleting content, etc. The administrator also gives roles to all other users of your WP site and is the only one who can upgrade and even delete the entire blog.
+The administrator account is created automatically once you install WordPress and the only higher-ranked user is Super Admin.

 Apache HTTP Server Project or just known as Apache is widely used web server software.
-It is open-source which means it’s also free, available on multiple operations systems including Windows, Linux and Mac OS X and therefore it is a great solution for your WordPress site.
-Whether Apache is installed on a remote server which you pay for or you want to install one locally to test your site, Apache will do a great work serving you.
+It is open-source which means it’s also free, available on multiple operations systems including Windows, Linux, and Mac OS X and therefore it is a great solution for your WordPress site.
+Whether Apache is installed on a remote server that you pay for or you want to install one locally to test your site, Apache will do great work serving you.

 If you write your text directly into Text or Visual editor, you will appreciate the autosave function of WordPress.